-In this section, we'll focus on the basics.
-You'll learn the definition how to get started with tagging, how to do root cause analyses and how to use tags to drive business outcomes.
+In this section, we'll focus on the essentials.
+You'll learn the definition of CSA, how to get started with tagging, how to do root cause analyses and how to use tags to drive business outcomes.

-The analysis of support conversations has many use cases far beyond only yourself and your team.
-Those insights can contribute to customer perception research, CX improvements, and time-saving processes company-wide.
+The analysis of support conversations has many use cases far beyond the support department.
+Your insights can contribute to customer research, CX improvements, and time-saving processes company-wide.